 3.4 Marketing and monitoring admissions, pupil profile and building community links

-FBS has been heavily oversubscribed for the Year 7 intakes in 2015, 2016 and 2017.
-As it becomes ever more popular, governors continue to advise on the school’s marketing whilst monitoring the impact on applications.
-Governors also monitor the impact of FBS’s admissions process and over-subscription criteria in delivering a comprehensive intake:
+FBS is heavily oversubscribed for its Year 7 intake.
+As it becomes ever more popular, governors continue to advise on the school’s marketing whilst reviewing the impact of its marketing and its admissions policy in delivering a comprehensive intake:

 3.5 Pupil progress, attainment and standards

 Pupil progress drives FBS’s educational policy, is a standing item for the Education Committee and is reported through to the main governing body.
 The committee has carefully monitored the school’s progress in working with other schools to benchmark progress and show models for attainment at GCSE.
 The Governors have been much involved in the progress made by the Pupil Premium (PP) pupils, the PP policy and the ways the PP monies are spent to support these pupils.

 The gap between pupil premium and non pupil premium boys is closing steadily;

 Governors have sought greater clarity in the progress data presented to the governing body to ensure full and effective scrutiny;